HO-CTO/sre-monitoring-as-code/contributing.md

 Any linting errors will prevent the commit from succeeding.

-Furthemore therr is a spell checkerr
+Furthermore there is a spell checker

 For work in progress commits, it is possible to bypass the pre-commit hook by passing the `--no-verify` flag to the git command.